-- Summer course applications must be submitted in .pdf format, following the naming convention summercoursetitle.pdf (i.e. PEintheprimaryclass.pdf) - For all courses approved for 2023, a certificate specific to face-to-face, online or blended learning will be issued to participants by the course provider.
-Certificates will contain a record of the date on which participant commenced the course and also the date on which the course was completed by the participant. - Where a participant has registered for more than one course, courses may only be completed consecutively rather than concurrently.
+- Summer course applications must be submitted in .pdf format, following the naming convention summercoursetitle.pdf (i.e. PEintheprimaryclass.pdf).
+Providers are required to use the application forms provided in this handbook. - For all courses approved for 2024, a certificate specific to face-to-face, online or blended learning will be issued to participants by the course provider.
+Certificates will contain a record of the date on which the participant commenced the course and also the date on which the course was completed by the participant. - Where a participant has registered for more than one course, courses may only be completed consecutively rather than concurrently.
+This means that teachers can only undertake one course at a time.
+A record of participant attendance e.g. logs of engagement at asynchronous sessions must be available for inspection. - All online providers must submit an updated quality assurance manual in 2024.
+The updated manual will include the provider's commitments to ensuring that copyright of materials is not breached and their undertaking that plagiarism will be avoided.
+Evidence of permission to use third party materials should also be provided.